Challenging the assertion that the Book of Hebrews should be eliminated from the Bible!

 "The Netzarim Faith is considered as a sect of Judaism in the First Century because it was originally sponsored only by Jews.
 The popularity of Mashiyach Y'shua was the impetus for the original Faith to be morphed into pseudo-Christian pagan religions.
 Polycarp and Clement were the only two post-apostolic writers who had met or known and original Apostle (Yochanan).
 Polycarp was extremely anti-Marcion, referring to him as the firstborn of the devil, he rejected the introduction of Easter into the church and taught that Christians must return to the Torah based Pesach (Passover).
 Clement stated that the book of Hebrews was originally penned by Paul in the Hebrew language and then translated into Greek by Luke.
 Both Polycarp and Clement voiced ideas that are quite contrary to what churchianity believes today, therefore there teachings were not so popular.
 The rest of the post-apostolic Gentile church founders never met the original Apostles and knew very little or nothing of the original Hebrew and Aramaic-based Netzari Faith.
 There is no mention of "the Netzarim" among the church founders yet they bother to mention the Ebionite faction that broke away from the Netzarim community."

-The million dollar question, Monte, is: How do you know, and can you prove that the author WASN'T a Torah-observant Jew, using a "Hebrew mindset"?
+The million dollar question is This: How do you know, and can you prove that the author WASN'T a Torah-observant Jew, using a "Hebrew mindset"?
 According to some of your allegations in your article, you don't seem to understand that some of the words you are dissecting can have more than one meaning, and that use of "other meanings" doesn't necessarily render the Epistle incorrect, off-the-mark or void.

 The writer of Hebrews makes a number of profound statements about Moses while drawing comparisons to the Messiah.
 He rightfully describes the superior role of the Messiah.
 He continues this comparison including the examples of His priesthood, His sacrifice, and the Messiah's station in heaven.
 The teaching of this book about the superiority of Yeshua our Messiah has shaped all of us and directed all believers (not just Hebrews) throughout history to this day.
 The writer's approach and methodology, however, are disturbing to me as a Messianic believer.